liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 #### Scheduling Web Content [](id=lp-6-1-ugen03-scheduling-web-content-0)

 Liferay's WCM lets you define when your content goes live.
 You can determine when the content is displayed, expired and/or reviewed.
 This is an excellent to way to keep your site current and free from outdated (and perhaps incorrect) information.
-The scheduler is built right into the form that your users make use of to add web content, in the same column as the structure and template selectors.
+The scheduler is built right into the form your users access to add web content, in the same column as the structure and template selectors.

 ![Figure 3.8: Schedule for Publishing Content](../../images/04-web-content-schedule.png)